-If either the Address 1 field or the Address 3 field of the Multi-Link probe request is set to the MAC address of the responding AP that operates on the same link where the Multi-Link probe request is sent, then the MLD ID subfield shall be present in the Probe Request Multi-Link element of the Multi-Link probe request and the targeted AP MLD is identified by the MLD ID subfield.
+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of an AP and the targeted AP MLD has all its affiliated APs that are part of the same co-located AP set as the AP but doesn’t have any AP operating on the channel on which the multi-link probe request is sent, then the MLD ID subfield shall be present in the Probe Request Multi-Link element of the multi-link probe request and the targeted AP MLD is identified by the MLD ID subfield (#13348, #12798, #10103, #12797), which is set to the same MLD ID value as the one used by the AP that is addressed by the multi-link probe request to identify the AP MLD in the Beacon and Probe Response frames that it transmits (#11560, #11519).

-A Multi-Link probe request allows a non-AP STA affiliated with a non-AP MLD to request an AP affiliated with an AP MLD to include the complete or partial set of capabilities, parameters and operation elements of the AP(s) affiliated with the targeted AP MLD in the response frame.

-If the Probe Request variant Multi-Link element in the Multi-Link probe request does not include any perSTA profile, then all APs affiliated with the same AP MLD as the AP identified in the Address 1 or Address 3 field or MLD ID of the Multi-Link probe request are requested APs.
+If the Probe Request variant Multi-Link element in the multi-link probe request does not include any perSTA profile, then all APs affiliated with the same AP MLD as the AP identified in the Address 1 or Address 3 field or MLD ID of the multi-link probe request shall be requested APs.

-If the Probe Request variant Multi-Link element in the Multi-Link probe request includes one or more perSTA profiles, then only APs affiliated with the same AP MLD as the AP identified in the Address 1 or Address 3 field or MLD ID of the Multi-Link probe request and whose link ID is equal to the value in the Link ID field in a per-STA profile in the Probe Request variant Multi-Link element in the Multi-Link probe request are requested APs.
+If the Probe Request variant Multi-Link element in the multi-link probe request includes one or more perSTA profiles, then only APs affiliated with the same AP MLD as the AP identified in the Address 1 or Address 3 field or MLD ID of the multi-link probe request and whose link ID is equal to the value in the Link ID field in a per-STA profile in the Probe Request variant Multi-Link element in the multi-link probe request shall be requested APs.

-The complete profile and partial profile of a requested AP are defined in 35.3.2.2 (Advertisement of complete or partial per-link information).

-The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the Multi-Link probe request.
+The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the multi-link probe request.

-If a STA affiliated with a non-AP MLD sends a Multi-Link probe request to an AP to retrieve partial profile for AP(s) affiliated with the targeted AP MLD, the STA shall include the (Extended) Request element in the frame body of the Multi-Link probe request and/or a Per-STA Profile subelement in a Probe Request MultiLink element carried in the Multi-Link probe request.
-In this case, the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0.
-The (Extended) Request element carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element).
+(#11129)A multi-link probe request allows a non-AP STA to request an AP to include the partial profile for a requested AP affiliated with the targeted AP MLD if the Probe Request Multi-Link element carries a Per-STA Profile subelement for the requested AP to retrieve partial profile.
+To do so, the STA shall include the (Extended) Request element in the frame body of the multi-link probe request and/or in a Per-STA Profile subelement in a Probe Request Multi-Link element carried in the multi-link probe request. and:

+the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0.

+The (Extended) Request element, if carried in the per-STA profile corresponding to the requested AP, specifies the partial profile.

+The (Extended) Request element, if not carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP addressed by the multi-link probe request can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element).

-A Multi-Link probe request allows a non-AP STA to request an AP to include the complete profile of all APs affiliated with the targeted AP MLD if the Probe Request frame does not include the (Extended) Request element in the frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+A multi-link probe request allows a non-AP STA to request an AP to include the complete profile of all APs affiliated with the targeted AP MLD if the Probe Request frame does not include the (Extended) Request element in the frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.